Lieutenant Commander Tom Brooks, Ph.D.

 Brooks was furious.
 His machines were taken, he was sworn to secrecy, and then he was transferred as Assistant Chief Science Officer on the USS Discovery, a vessel researching the gravitational anomalies of Sector 04-70, commonly known as the Badlands.
 He found the work nothing more than child’s play, and the officers as little more than pop-sci wannabes.
 It didn’t stop the crew from admiring him as some sort of science celebrity, and their overbearing friendliness and effusive inquisitiveness eventually wore on him.
 He actually had some fun on the vessel, although far more preaching wacky scientific theory in the mess hall than actually doing the real research in the lab.
 The latter never really offered him much satisfaction.
 He had successes but none of them seemed remarkable to him, and thus, after three years on the Discovery, he eventually submitted for a transfer.

 In seeking out a new position, Brooks hoped for something time-related, but he got no bites.
 It was as though he’d been blacklisted from the entire discipline.
 But he did get numerous other offers, and finally settled on one with Starfleet R&D as a transwarp field theorist.
 An avid fan of Leah Brahms’ work on higher order warp field theory, he worked on several attempts to build transwarp gateways.
 All failed miserably.
-Many of his peers attributed this to limits in Alcubierre metric, but Brooks refused to believe the Lorentzian manifold simply broke down arbitrarily.
+Many of his peers attributed this to limits in the Alcubierre metric, the same metric being used in parallel but to a lesser degree in the quantum slipstream program, but Brooks refused to believe the Lorentzian manifold simply broke down arbitrarily.
 He instead pinned the failings on his peers, who were hardly more capable than the crew of the Discovery, and the funding, which was pennies in comparison to what he’d had on Manheim.

 |SCITECH EXOSCI Team Lead|

 Lieutenant Junior Grade